expo/router/docs/docs/guides/auth.md

 title: Authentication
 ---

 It's common to restrict certain routes to users who are not authenticated.
-In `expo-router`, you can use the `forbidden` prop on the `<Screen />` component to prevent access to a route.
+In `expo-router`, you can use the `redirect` prop on the `<Screen />` component to prevent access to a route.

 Consider the following project: